ASP.NET vs ASP.NET Core

 banner background

 If you are considering building software for PC or a cross-platform software, you most likely have heard of ASP.NET vs ASP.NET Core.
-Both derive from .NET, a Microsoft-built framework compatible with C# and C++, but also with other less popular languages like F# and VB.NET.
+Both are derived from .NET, a Microsoft-built framework compatible with C# and C++, and other less popular programming languages like F# and VB.NET.

 The framework is available both under a Microsoft license and open-source.
-It used to be exclusive to PC development only but lately became applicable to OS as well.
+It used to be exclusive to PC development only, but lately, it has become applicable to OS as well.
 The reason for using .NET is in its simplicity.
 You can quickly comply with the outfit, use library components, and manage framework classes.

 .NET